-i.
-Remove debris from forebay.
+- i.
+Remove debris from forebay. - ii.

-ii.
 Inspect gatewell slots daily (preferably early in day shift) for debris, fish buildup, and contaminating substances (particularly oil).
 Clean gatewells before they become 50% covered with debris.
 If the volume of debris precludes the ability to keep the gatewell at least 50% clear, clean at least once daily.
 If flows through an orifice or fish conditions give indications that an orifice may be partially obstructed with debris, close and backflush the orifice to remove the obstruction.
 If the obstruction cannot be removed, close the orifice and operate the alternate orifice for that gatewell slot.
 If both orifices become obstructed or plugged with debris, do not operate the turbine unit until the gatewell and orifices are cleared of debris.

-iii.
+- iii.
 If a visible accumulation of contaminating substances (e.g., oil) is detected in a gatewell and cannot be removed within 24 hours, immediately close the gatewell orifices and shut down the turbine unit within one hour until the material has been removed and any problems corrected.
 A preferred method for removing oil from the water surface is to install lipophilic socks, booms, or pads capable of encapsulating the material, and tie off with a rope for later disposal.
 Take action as soon as possible to remove oil from the gatewell so the orifice can be reopened to allow fish to exit the gatewell.
-Do not close orifices for longer than 48 hours.

-iv.
-Log gatewell drawdown differentials in bulkhead slots at least once a week.

-v.
+Do not close orifices for longer than 48 hours. - iv.
+Log gatewell drawdown differentials in bulkhead slots at least once a week April 1 through June 30 (except in 2023 when bypass operations begin March 1) and once every two weeks (bi-weekly) for the remainder of the operating season.
+At least one measurement each month will be at the measured MW load compared to the clean trash rack differential. - v.
 Remove debris from forebay and trashracks as necessary to maintain less than 1' of additional drawdown in gate slots (relative to drawdown with a clean screen).
 Additional raking may be required when heavy debris loads are present in the river.
-Coordinate turbine unit outages with other project work activities, if possible, to minimize turbine unit outages during the spring.

-vi.
-Coordinate cleaning efforts with personnel operating juvenile collection facilities.
+Coordinate turbine unit outages with other project work activities, if possible, to minimize turbine unit outages during the spring. - vi.
+Coordinate cleaning efforts with personnel operating juvenile collection facilities. - vii.

-vii.
 Dip bulkhead gatewell slots to remove fish prior to installing bulkhead for dewatering bulkhead slot.